farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Implement Sensitivity labels.md

 In the prior task, you created a Word document and protected it with a Sensitivity label.
 The PII label policy should have inserted a watermark in the document, and it should have restricted permissions on the document.
 To verify whether the protection that you assigned to the document works, you will first email the document to Joni Sherman and to your own personal email address.
 You will then test what functionality is possible for both Joni and Alex Wilber.

-1. You should still be logged into LON-CL1 as the local **Admin** account, and you should be logged into Microsoft 365 as **Alex Wilber**.
+1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Alex Wilber**.

 2. In your Edge browser, select the **Word** tab and then select the **Back** arrow.
 This should display the **Microsoft Office Home** tab.